What is sciatica and how can it be treated?

 What can I do to ease the discomfort of sciatica?

 The most effective way to relieve sciatic pain is to try some simple lumbar spine (lower back) exercises.
 These help to keep the back mobile and desensitise and centralise the nerve pain to the centre of the back instead of allowing it to radiate down the leg.
 Exercises should be attempted little and often if the pain is quite severe and irritable.
-To start, try some of these recommended exercises from the NHS.
+To start, try some of the exercises below.
 If any of these cause the pain to increase then stop and make an appointment with a Physiotherapist for an assessment.
 At Next Level Physiotherapy, more specific guidance would be given on optimal exercises to speed up the recovery process, combined with manual therapy and other techniques and modalities.
 You can book in with Next Level Physiotherapy through our online booking system.

 There are a number of do’s and don’ts for relieving sciatic pain: